je-jo/faq-accordion-card/README.md

 ### What I learned

-How to make a simple accordion, than add animation and icon.
-Also, I learned a lot about positioning of images.
+How to make a simple accordion, then add animation and icon.

+Also, I learned a lot that positioning background images is hard.
+I've managed to make it look like the provided design but I'm pretty sure there are cleaner ways to accomplish this result.

 ### Continued development

-Look into accessible accordions.
+Look into accessible accordions and positioning.

 ### Useful resources